tainacan/tainacan/docs/filters.md

-    'info_use_search_separated_words' => __('You may wrap the words with quotes to group them.', 'tainacan'), /* translators: At the end of this sentence there will be a link for the advanced search */ 'info_for_more_metadata_search_options_use' => __('For more options of metadata search, use the', 'tainacan'), 'info_you_searched_for_%s' => __('You searched for %s', 'tainacan'), 'info_try_enabling_search_by_word' => __('Try enabling the search by words.', 'tainacan'), 'info_try_disabling_search_by_word' => __('Try disabling the search by words, to search for the complete phrase.', 'tainacan'),
+    'info_use_search_separated_words' => __('You may wrap the words with quotes to group them.', 'tainacan'), /* translators: At the end of this sentence there will be a link for the advanced search */ 'info_for_more_metadata_search_options_use' => __('For more options of metadata search, use the', 'tainacan'), /* translators: %s is the search query */ 'info_you_searched_for_%s' => __('You searched for %s', 'tainacan'), 'info_try_enabling_search_by_word' => __('Try enabling the search by words.', 'tainacan'), 'info_try_disabling_search_by_word' => __('Try disabling the search by words, to search for the complete phrase.', 'tainacan'),